 Datacenter Materials.
-Datacenters locating or expanding in South Carolina may be exempt from some sales and use taxes when the new or expanding facility meets certain investment and job creation requirements.
+Datacenters locating or expanding in South Carolina may be exempt from some sales and use taxes when the new or Items such as computer equipment, software and electricity directly used in datacenter operations, may be exempt from sales and use tax.

+expanding facility meets certain investment and job creation requirements.
 For a company to qualify for these exemptions, the expanding and/ or new facility must:

-- Be certified by the South Carolina Department of Commerce as a qualifying datacenter; - Invest at least \$50 million (or a combined \$75 million with one or more other companies) in real or personal property at a single facility over a five-year period; - Create at least 25 new jobs within a five-year period with an average wage that is at least 150% of the state or county per capita wage, whichever is lower; and - Maintain the 25 jobs for at least three years.
-The items that may be exempt from sales and use tax are: computer equipment, software and electricity directly used in datacenter operations.
-Once qualified for this exemption, all future computer equipment purchases are exempt.
+Be certified by the South Carolina Department of Commerce as a qualifying datacenter;

+Invest at least \$50 million (or a combined \$75 million with one or more other companies) in real or personal property at a single facility over a five-year period;